pivotal/docs-tap/bitnami-services/reference/index.hbs.md

 # Bitnami Services reference

-This section provides reference information for Bitnami Services.
+This section provides reference documentation for Bitnami Services.

 In this section: